knpuniversity/symfony/knpu/ep5-forms/easy-edit-form.md

 update the URL to `/genus/{id}/edit`.
 Give it a different route name: `admin_genus_edit` and call it `editAction`.

 Our first job should be to query for a `Genus` object.
-Ill be lazy again and just type-hint an argument with `Genus`.
+I'll be lazy again and just type-hint an argument with `Genus`.
 Thanks to the param converter from SensioFrameworkExtraBundle, this will automatically query for `Genus` by using the `{id}` value.